 5. Occupy limited space

 QR Codes can encode large amounts of information and have a small size.
 Plus, you can print and paste them anywhere.
-You can also create QR Code labels and print them on places that suit you best.
+You can also create QR Code labels and print them in places that suit you best.

 All you need to do is to—create a Google Form with the relevant information.
 And encode the link of the Google form in the QR Code.

 You can then paste a unique QR Code on each entity that needs to be maintained (such as washroom, machine, and vehicle).
 Your maintenance staff will scan the QR Code during each maintenance and will be redirected to the Google form link.
 Here, they will enter the relevant information.

 This information will be automatically recorded in a Google Sheet.
 Thus, it will be possible to now analyze data easily.

 Hence, Google form QR Codes make it easy to track, analyze, and handle maintenance logs.
 All you need to do is create a Google Form and then encode the link of the form in the QR Code.

 B. How to create Google Forms for maintenance logs

-Before proceeding to actually creating a QR Code, it is very important for you to know how to create a Google Form.
+Before proceeding to create QR Codes, you need to know how to create a Google Form.
+And here’s how you can do it:

 a.
 How to specify questions